arothuis/antlr4-calculator/README.md

  based on the grammar, you can let Maven execute the antlr4:antlr4 command

+# How to start?
+Run the main.java function and start typing your calculations.
+Leave the calculation blank or type `exit` to exit the program.

 # What is going on?
 ANTLR4 generates Parser, Visitor and Listener classes based on the `Calculator.g4` grammar